 Sybaritic adj.
-Of luxure and pleasure
+Of luxury and pleasure.

-Historically of the former Italian city of Sybaris
+Historically of the former Italian city of Sybaris.

 The word sybaritic comes from the ancient Greek city of Sybaris, which was famous for its wealth, luxury, and indulgent lifestyle.
 The people of Sybaris were known for their extravagant pleasures and pursuit of sensory enjoyment, often associated with fine dining, luxurious surroundings, and carefree leisure.
 Today, sybaritic is used to describe a lifestyle or behavior that is focused on indulgence and the pursuit of luxury, particularly when it comes to physical pleasures.
-Someone described as sybaritic might be seen as living in excess, savoring life's comforts and pleasures without concern for moderation or restraint.
-The term often carries connotations of decadence and self-indulgence, suggesting an indulgence in material or sensory delights to the fullest.

 Sybaritic bliss,